Macca473/FinalProject/app/README.md

 ## :large_blue_diamond:Introduction

-This repo Contains the **C.O.S.E** web-app source code.
-COSE is a Web Application used along side a mysql Database to run an online store simulator, allowing the user to 'buy' and 'sell' digital items.
+This repo Contains the **C.O.S.S web-app source code.
+COSS is a Web Application used along side a mysql Database to run an online store simulator, allowing the user to 'buy' and 'sell' digital items.

 -----------------